davidbraginsky/idaproject_frontend_test/README.md

 - SCSS
 - Node (16.13.1)
 - ESLint
+- Firebase

 To deploy app locally download files manually or clone the repository.
 Install all dependencies using `npm install`.
 Once all dependencies have been installed deploy app using `npm run serve`.

 ### Todo

-- add fallback content for when all items were deleted (currently displays spinner)
 - add thousands seperator (space) for input form (currently only in gallery output)
+- add unit tests
+- add e2e test

 ## Author